syedyasirkamal/agileproject/README.md

 > - Yasir: Will link up Zhao’s code with the links to ChidoLingo.com; will push all that code into the CICD pipeline; Will insert forms into the template the Zhao creates
 > - Zhao: Will create links for top menu and add FAQ’s
 > - Zhao: Will review existing work; will respond to requests from Yasir to make any changes
-> - Yasir: Will link up Zhao’s code with the links to ChidoLingo.com; will push all that code into the CICD pipeline; Will insert forms into the template the Zhao creates
 > - Christina and Uriel: Will send information for the website inclduing FAQ’s, the conditions for the promo, and edits to the wording/location of information on the website

 ### Daily Scrums - Impediments